eradiate/eradiate/docs/rst/getting_started/quickstart.rst

    ninja

-The compilation process can last up to around half an hour on old machines.
+The compilation process can last for up to around half an hour on old machines.

 .. _sec-getting_started-quickstart-data_files: